 The greening of NYC theater scene

-Cannabis! will be performed January 8 through 15 at La Mama, a legendary venue in the East Village.
+Cannabis! will be performed July 14 through 31 at La Mama, a legendary venue in the East Village.
 The show was originally planned to open in January as part of the Prototype Festival, a city-wide showing of new off-beat or ground-breaking works.
 It was postponed to a summer opening by the Omicron variant outbreak in New York City.

 The central figures in the production are Grace Galu, composer, performer and musical director; and Baba Israel, writer, performer and co-director.
 The seven-piece ensemble Soul Inscribed will be joined by dancers from the MacArthur award-winning troupe Urban Bush Women, and the “krumping” sensation Rocka Jamez.